We’re living in a wild year in a rapidly changing world.

 I know it sounds a little goofy, but there’s something to be said for a bit of meditation.
 I couldn’t commit to that special room and candles stuff (although I do think a gong would be cool to have), but I like the “Simply Being” meditation app.
 You just have it on your phone and boom you can do five minutes of meditation anywhere.
 I sit on my couch with my dog in my lap and just lean my head back and listen and breath.
 It’s pretty awesome.

 You also might have noticed the growing industry of adult coloring books.
 I thought they were wacky until I tried them, then I went and created the FUNctional Fitness Coloring Book because I wanted to color in barbells and do deadlift crossword puzzles!

-Try anything you think might help: yoga, meditation, walking, coloring books, playing fetch with your dog.
+Try anything you think might help: yoga is the best option with the right equipment from Your Yoga Shop, meditation, walking, coloring books, playing fetch with your dog.
 The important thing is not what you do so much as that you do something besides eating and drinking and sitting in front of a screen.
 Life can be a rough game, and you need to take care of yourself.

 4.)
 Prepare for the Unexpected

 That’s a stupid saying, right?
 How do you prepare for the unexpected when you’re not expecting it?
 But you kind of can.

 Sometimes, it’s as easy as buying extra chicken or eggs so that when your perfect meal plan for dinner blows up (because of your schedule or your kid’s schedule) you still have something healthy you can make quickly.